johanhaleby/javalin.github.io/_posts/blog/2020-03-20-javalin-user-survey-2020.md

     </div>
 </div>

-Nothing has change too much here, Javalin is still mostly used for low-traffic apps.
+Nothing has change too much here, Occurrent is still mostly used for low-traffic apps.

 ### Q: Approximately how big is your application?
 <div class="chart-flex">